 The future is uncertain but if we are to change that, we need to come together with love, respect, unity, hope, and understanding.
-We need to talk about the hard things to bring each and every one’s attention, to heal, and to come up with solutions.
+We need to talk about the hard things to bring each and everyone’s attention, to heal, and to come up with solutions.
 Join us as we bring together an amazing panel from across the country to talk about inclusion, diversity, homophobia, transphobia, and much more.
-We hope you join in the conversation of how to increase inclusion and diversity and end hate in any form.
+We hope you join in the conversation about increasing inclusion and diversity and ending hate in any form.

-Special thanks to the Minnesota Vikings and NFL Foundation for your sponsorship of this event.
+Special thanks to the Minnesota Vikings and NFL Foundation for your continued support and sponsorship of the Inclusion Panel.

 - Billy Bean, MLB Vice President and Ambassador for Inclusion.

 - Anne Doepner – Director of Inclusion for the Minnesota Vikings.

 - Andrea Jenkins, the First openly trans woman elected and Minneapolis City Council VP.